comsec-group/cellift-artifacts/README.md

 Reproducing the FPGA synthesis experiments is outside a Docker container.

+First we source the settings file for Vivado.
+On our machine:

+        source ~/tools/xilinx/Vivado/2022.1/settings64.sh

-Go to the Artifacts repo, to the `cellift-fpga-glance` dir.
-In each design directory, for each instrumentation type, create a run directory, and execute `vivado` from there:
+Now go to the Artifacts repo, to the `cellift-fpga-glance` dir.
+Now, in each design directory, for each instrumentation type, create a run directory, and execute `vivado` from there.
+To automate this, we do:

-        cd cellift-fpga-glance/ibex
-        mkdir run-vanilla
-        cd run-vanilla
-        vivado -mode tcl -source ../commands_vanilla.tcl

-repeat this step for each design (ibex, cva6, pulpissimo, rocket, boom) and for each commands file (`commands_cellift.tcl`, `commands_glift.tcl`, `commands_vanilla.tcl`).
-The results will be text files in the run directories.
+    sh run-all.sh

+This will take a long time in total.
+The script does have some incremental logic to skip fully complete synthesis runs.

+The end result of this step is `report_timing_impl.txt`, `report_timing.txt`, `report_utilization_impl.txt`, and `report_utilization.txt` in dirs `DESIGN/INSTR_proj` (for 5 DESIGN values
+and 3 INSTR values).

 #### Execute Spectre and Meltdown POCs to reproduce Figure 11 (human time: a few minutes. computer time: a few minutes.)